The 101 Most Useful Websites on the Internet

 - screenshot.guru — take high-resolution screenshots of web pages on mobile and desktops.

-- dictation.io – accurate and quick voice recognition in your browser itself.
+- dictation.io – accurate and quick voice recognition in your browser using Google Speech API.

 - reverse.photos — upload an image and find similar pictures on the web.